Company Formation Guide in Thailand

 • public limited company (PLC) – requires having at least 15 shareholders, out of which half should be represented by local citizens.

-Foreigners interested in opening a company in Thailand may contact our company formation specialists, who can provide a company formation guide acccording with the entrepreneur's needs. .
+Foreigners interested in opening a company in Thailand may contact our incorporation specialists, who can assist entrepreneurs with the entire company setup procedure.